Aerdonix/REST-APIs/README.md

 # REST-APIs

-Just CLI using Mongoose to do REST APIs with thunderclient and a front end.
+CLI for Rest APIs, with bCrypt middleware, totally optional 2 factor authentication (may or may not be used, but files are there) and a react frontend (again optional).

+Using:
+Mongoose, Express, React and Speakeasy.